Deepen Your Knowledge: specialization courses

 • Making panettone doughs with different types of flours and blends

-• Leavening, shaping, and baking in various forms
+• Leavening, forming and baking in the various forms

-• Baking different types of products in an electric oven
+• Cooking different types of products in electric oven

-• Production and management of biscuits with different flours
+• Production and management of cookies with different flours

-• Making shortcrust pastry for filled dry products
+• Making shortcrust pastry for stuffed dry goods

-• Making sponge cake for producing cakes in various formats
+• Making sponge cake for the production of cakes in different formats

 Read more